Shadows of the Empire

 Share

-The story of Leia and Han is a wonderful sub-plot and one of the greatest, most tenuous on-screen romances of all time.
+The developing love story of Princess Leia and Han Solo is a one of the greatest, most tenuous on-screen romances of all time.
 The Princess and The Pauper.
 Beauty and the Beast.
 Prom Queen and the Bad Boy.
-Call it what you want, it worked.
-Here are some of their lesser-seen moments as well as some other mentions of Han’s other love: The Millennium Falcon.
+Call it what you want.
+It worked.
+Here are some of their not often seen moments, as well as a few mentions of Han’s other love: The Millennium Falcon.

 Read More